apache/pulsar-site/docs/concepts-throttling.md

 ### What is message dispatch throttling?

 Large message payloads can cause memory usage spikes that lead to performance decreases.
 Pulsar adopts a rate-limit throttling mechanism for message dispatch, avoiding a traffic surge and improving message deliverability.
-It allows you to set a threshold to limit the number of messages and the byte size of entries that can be delivered to clients, blocking subsequent deliveries when the traffic per unit of time exceeds the threshold.
+You can set a threshold to limit the number of messages and the byte size of entries that can be delivered to clients, blocking subsequent deliveries when the traffic per unit of time exceeds the threshold.

 For example, when you configure the dispatch rate limit to 10 messages per second, then the number of messages that can be delivered to the client per second is up to 10.